dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/Downstream_pipelines.rst

 Germline
 ++++++++

-Germline pipelines focus on discovery of rare variants inherited from parents, either mutations already present in parents or *de novo* mutations acquired in a germ cell in one of the parent.
+Germline pipelines focus on discovery of rare variants inherited from parents.
+These mutations can be already present in the parents, or can be acquired as *de novo* mutations in a germ cell in one of the parents.

 .. toctree::
    :maxdepth: 2